-I used a nested study design with repeated sampling through time to investigate how budworm herbivory influenced throughfall composition, litter decomposition, and soil nutrient dynamics.
-Within each budworm herbivory level (low versus high), I establish study sites along 4 different streams (n=8).
-At each stream I established three replicate plots approximately 15 m from each other from upstream to downstream.
+I used a nested study design with repeated sampling through time to investigate how budworm herbivory influenced throughfall composition, litter decomposition, and soil condition status.
+Within each budworm herbivory level (low versus high), I established study sites along 4 different streams (n=8).
+At each stream I established three replicate plots approximately 15 m from each other in an upstream–downstream direction.
 At each replicate plot, I measured throughfall water chemistry, litter decomposition rates, and soil chemistry 8 times between early September 2015 and early November 2016.
-Frass collectors were also deployed at each site to measure budworm activity over the course of the study.
+Frass collectors were also deployed at each site to measure budworm activity as frass production over the course of the study.
+Throughfall and frass collectors were taken down during winter (date taken down – date put back up) to avoid damage by heavy snowpack.

 Throughfall

-Throughfall collectors were installed under the tree canopy close to each decomposition bag line.
-Two rainfall collectors were set up in an area with no canopy cover in the low budworm activity sites and two in the high impacted sites as controls.
-During rain events, water came through the canopy into a funnel ( _ mm) with polywool filtering out any litter that happened to fall into the aparatus as well as filtering the water itself.
-The funnel was attached to a hose with nylon mesh ( _ μm) between the two and was held in place with parafilm.
-Water traveled through the tubing into an acid washed 4 L jug.
-Water was then transferred to an acid washed nalgene bottle and was taken to the lab, filtered through a 0.5μm fiberglass filter using vacuum filtration.
-The volume of each collector was also measured in order to calculation mg of nutrient per L of water.
-Samples were frozen until analysis.
-Throughfall collectors were taken down just before snowpack and redeployed just after snowmelt to prevent damage to the apparatus.Frass and Litter Measurements
+At each plot (n= 24), a throughfall collector was installed under the canopy of a randomly selected tree.
+Each throughfall collector consisted of a funnel ( _ mm diameter) that drained through tygon tubing into a 4-L acid-washed collection jug.
+To protect the tubing, I fed it through a PVC pipe, pounded into the ground with hole in the side so the tubing could enter the collection jug.
+The PVC pipe was stabilized by wiring it to a piece of rebar pounded into the ground.
+To prevent material from entering the collection jug, the opening was sealed with parafilm to keep the tubing in place, and polywool at the base of filter prevented litter from entering the jug from the funnel.

+Upon rainfall, water entered the funnel and traveled through the tubing into jug until I retrieved within 48 h of the rain stopping.
+Upon collection, the total sample volume was recorded as the sample was transferred to an acid washed nalgene bottle and returned to the lab for filtration using a 1.0 μm glass fiber filter.
+Samples were frozen until later water chemistry analysis.

+In order to differentiate nutrients in bulk rainfall compared to throughfall that had percolated through the canopy, a total of four rainfall collectors were set up in areas with no canopy cover, two in the low budworm study sites and two in the high budworm study sites.

+Frass and Litter Measurements

-To quantify what was considered a highly impacted site vs a lowly impacted site, frass was collected.
-Funnels with a 0.25 m2 diameter made of tarp and garden hose connected to a one liter Nalgene bottle were placed on the ground under trees affected by budworms.
-These were sampled monthly until snowpack.
-Frass collectors were taken down during the winter months to prevent damage, and due to frequent rains in the spring months of 2016, no data is available due to samples decomposing before they could be collected and measured.
+To ensure a qualitative difference between low and high budworm herbivory, frass was collected at each site.
+Funnels of 0.25 m2 diameter made of tarp and garden hose connected to a one L Nalgene bottle were set up under trees at each site.
+These were sampled regularly during budworm feeding and less periodically after feeding and until snowpack.
 The funnel collected all frass that fell, as well as all litter.
 The collection was dried, sorted, and then weighed.

-Decomposition rates
+Unfortunately, because of frequent rains during feeding in 2016, no data is available due to samples decomposing before they could be collected and measured.

+Litter decomposition

-At each replicate plot I deployed twenty 20x20cm mesh litter bags (García-Palacios et al. 2016) for a total of 480 bags across all sites.
-Ten bags contained a mixed conifer needle sample of Douglas Fir (Pseudotsuga menziesii), Grand Fir (Abies grandis), and Ponderosa Pine (Pinus ponderosa), the most abundant species in the study area, in a mix of ~1.2 grams of Ponderosa Pine and then ~4.8 grams of mixed Douglas Fir and Grand Fir that had been air dried.
+At each replicate plot I deployed twenty 20x20cm mesh litter bags (García-Palacios et al. 2016).
+Ten of those bags contained an air dried mixed conifer needle sample of Douglas-fir, grand fir, and ponderosa pine, the three most abundant species in the study area, in a mix of ~1.2 grams of ponderosa pine and then ~4.8 grams of mixed Douglas-fir and grand fir.
 The other ten bags at each replicate plot contained sugar maple (Acer saccharum) leaves which are non-native to the area but are commonly used in decomposition studies for comparison across biomes.
+I deployed a total of 480 bags across all sites.